Radionic/lorata/README.md

 - [ ] Edit image with cloud AI models (e.g. Nano Banana)
 - [ ] Extract image frames from video
 - [ ] Extract video segments from video
-- [ ] Export videos with different FPS
+- [x] Export videos with different FPS and audio on/off

 Lorata supports exporting tasks as zip files, with the following structure: